How Do You Not Worry About Money? Simple, By Worrying About It.

 Confusing concept, yes?

 I get asked all the time if I worry about money or how do I not worry about money.
-There is not simple answer to this because right now, I am always worried about money.
-I try not to worry and trust that my needs will always be meant as well as my family’s and my loved ones.
+There is no simple answer to this because right now, I am always worried about money.
+I try not to worry and trust that my needs will always be met, as well as my family’s and my loved ones’.
 That concept seems easy, but in practice is very difficult to do.

-So now that you all know I am so far from perfect that only grace can save me, I will give you what tips I have to use for myself to help keep your worries to a minimum.
+So now that you all know I am so far from perfect that only grace can save me, I will share the tips I use for myself to help keep your worries to a minimum.

 1. Use a budget.
 Let me say that I hate budgets.
 With A Passion.
-However, budgets are extremely useful and not very difficult to set up.
-I just use a notebook, list my projected income (work, child support, and book sales), list my debts (utilities, phone, satellite, internet, etc.), and assign every dollar a home after the bills are covered.
+However, budgets are extremely useful and relatively easy to set up.
+I just use a notebook to list my projected income (work, child support, and book sales), my debts (utilities, phone, satellite, internet, etc.), and assign every dollar to a home after the bills are covered.
 I set an amount for groceries, savings, school, gas, etc. If I am working on paying off debts, I write down the beginning amount, amount paid, and end amount for each debt.
 I like to see my progress and write down “paid off” when I have accomplished that!

 2. Use cash for your budgeted items.
 You can use this for all of your budgeted items or just a few.
 I take out $20 every paycheck and this becomes my going out money (eating out, having a drink with friends, occasional treat).
 Sometimes I spend, sometimes I don’t.
-Having cash in an orderly fashion for groceries, household items, and gas will help keep you on budget.
+Having cash on hand for groceries, household items, and gas will help keep you on budget.

 4. Don’t put yourself in places that tempt you to overspend.
-Avoid the mall, browsing through internet sale sites, stores that you do not have a need to be in, restaurants and bars, etc. Stick to your budget and view those places as very occasional treats.
+Avoid the mall, browsing internet sale sites, stores you do not need to be in, restaurants and bars, etc. Stick to your budget and view those places as very occasional treats.

 5. Plan, plan, plan.
-A budget is plan, but you should also plan out other things like meals, household goods, pet needs, yearly doctor visits, yearly vehicle costs,and house/vehicle maintenance.
+A budget is a plan, but you should also plan out other things like meals, household goods, pet needs, yearly doctor visits, yearly vehicle costs, and house/vehicle maintenance.
 An oil change or a dog needing food should not be an unexpected surprise, but expected and planned for.
-By making a meal plan, you know what you need for groceries and can make a list.
+By making a meal plan, you know what groceries you need and can make a list.
 Save your money for future purchases so you can pay cash and feel good about not accruing debt.
 Less worry!

 6. Use It Up, Wear It Out, Make Do, or Do Without.
 Frugality and creativity are desirable traits.
-Reusing and recycling goods are great things to practice and do.
+Reusing and recycling goods are great practices to adopt.
 We throw away so much that can be reused and recycled.
 By being frugal, creative, and learning to make do, we can save more money!
-Learn to make your own goods like cleaners to save a lot of money.
+Learn to make your own goods, like cleaners, to save a lot of money.
 Use rags instead of paper towels to clean messes.
 Many things can be done to help you not worry about money.

 Thanks for reading!